mrb113/mrb113.github.io/_posts/2016-6-10-How-To-Solve-Bugcheck-9F-3.md

 ---
 This post is for driver or kernel developers/enthusiasts who have encountered a Blue Screen of Death on Windows where the [bugcheck code is 0x9F](https://msdn.microsoft.com/en-us/library/windows/hardware/ff559329(v=vs.85).aspx), DRIVER_POWER_STATE_FAILURE, and parameter 1 is 0x3.
 There are a few variants on DRIVER_POWER_STATE_FAILURE, but this one is when a device object has been blocking an IRP for too long a time.

 If you're not familiar with IRPs, you should probably back up and learn the basics.
 Check out [Power IRPs for individual devices](https://msdn.microsoft.com/en-us/library/windows/hardware/ff559804(v=vs.85).aspx).
 I'm not going to explain them here, but when a device connected to the system is making a power transition, it is responsible for completing that power transition within 2 minutes.

 So, if your computer is trying to go to sleep and you have a webcam connected to it that should go to sleep along with the system, the driver for that webcam needs to complete the power IRP within two minutes.
 If it doesn't, a watchdog timer fires and the system bugchecks with code 9F, parameter 3.
 Two minutes should be ample time for any device to complete a power IRP; if it takes more than that, it usually means there is a deadlock somewhere in the system.
 Let's give you some tools to

 ### You will need:

 #### 1. A kernel or full dump
-9Fs are different than other crash dumps in that it's not a single faulting line of source code.
+9Fs are different than other crashes in that it's not a single faulting line of source code.
 A wonderful debugging mentor of mine describes solving 9Fs as "untangling a chain of dependencies".
 You need a full view of the system in order to confidently make a diagnosis here, in most cases.
 A minidump often won't provide enough information.

 #### 2. WinDBG or KD set up to debug a crash dump
 I know that my readers have a wide range of technical skills - if you don't know how to use at least the basics WinDBG or KD to kernel debug, you may want to start there.
 See [Getting Started with Windows Debugging](https://msdn.microsoft.com/en-us/library/windows/hardware/mt219729(v=vs.85).aspx).